 - 5.1.
 All routine Ofsted inspections were suspended on 17 March 2020 as a result of Covid-19, although urgent inspections where specific concerns were raised were still carried out. - 5.2.
-On 6 July, Ofsted announced their plans to recommence inspections, including their plans for ILACS and SEND inspections. - 5.3.
-Ofsted published the guidance for the interim ILACS arrangements on 17 August. - 5.4.
-Ofsted published the guidance for the interim SEND arrangements on 9 September.
+On 6 July, Ofsted announced their plans to recommence inspections, including their plans for ILACS inspections. - 5.3.
+Ofsted published the guidance for the interim ILACS arrangements on 17 August.